Asset Forfeiture: What is it, when is it used, and is it fair?

 - administrative forfeiture – This type of asset forfeiture is quite unique to the other two, and occurs when items that have been withheld either as part of a criminal investigation or at customs, for example, are not claimed.
 Items withheld at customs for having been imported improperly would be seized administratively.
 Only items valued at less than $500,000 are subject to administrative forfeiture, though houses and other ‘real property’ are not legally subject to administrative forfeiture.

-Contact a Woodland Park Attorney
+Contact a Little Falls Attorney

 Our unique approach focuses on finding swift resolutions to criminal and civil cases that involve property seizure, ensuring that our clients maintain their hard-earned assets and are legally vindicated.